 Traveling to another area for inpatient drug rehab or inpatient alcohol rehab treatments can allow you to escape.
 It could provide a fresh outlook that you may badly need to free yourself from the clutches of addiction.

 Paying for Inpatient Addiction Treatment

 Since inpatient addiction treatment provides the highest level of care, this option is more expensive than other options.
 However, you should not let the price of inpatient drug rehab or alcohol rehab discourage you.
-Often times your health insurance will help cover the costs of your inpatient rehab stay.
-When you call us at Sunshine Behavioral Health our expert staff will work quickly and effectively to verify your insurance benefits and maximize them as much as possible.
-Call today and see how Sunshine Behavioral Health can help you get onto the road of recovery.
+Health insurance often helps cover the costs of inpatient rehab stays.

 When you call Sunshine Behavioral Health, our expert staff will work quickly and effectively to verify your insurance benefits and look for ways to maximize them.
 Call today to see how Sunshine Behavioral Health can help you find the road to recovery.

 Talk with one of our Treatment Specialists!